 These Cookies and Cream Cheesecake Bars are an Oreo lover’s heaven.
 A creamy cheesecake filling topped with crushed Oreos, drizzled with chocolate, and served in an Oreo cookie crust makes for a dessert everyone will keep coming back for.

 It’s been a crazy week here.

-We figure at this point even though it’s a hefty sum of money to do that, it’ll be less expensive than purchasing a new car.
+Either way, we figure at this point even though a new engine calls for a hefty sum of money it’ll still be less expensive than purchasing a brand new car.